tabish-2002/C--projects/README.md

-Sure!
-Here's an example README.md file for your C# project:
 Calculator Program

 This is a simple calculator program written in C# that allows you to perform basic arithmetic operations, as well as square, square root, and exponentiation calculations.